Hilbert property for low-genus families and degree-one del Pezzo surfaces: Low-genus families and the Hilbert property

 \subsection{Low-genus families}

-\begin{mydef} Let $\pi: Y \rightarrow B$ be a surjective flat morphism of varieties over a field $k$. \begin{enumerate} \item For $g \in \mathbb{Z}_{\geq 0}$, we say that $\pi$ is a \emph{genus-$g$ fibration} if the generic fiber of $\pi$ is a smooth curve of genus $g$. \item We say that $\pi$ is a \emph{low-genus fibration} if it is a genus-$g$ fibration for $g \in \{0,1\}$. \item We say that $\pi$ is an \emph{elliptic fibration} if it is a genus-$1$ fibration with a section.
-If further $Y$ has dimension $2$, then we call $Y$ an \emph{elliptic surface over $B$}. \end{enumerate} \end{mydef}
+\begin{mydef} Let $\pi: Y \rightarrow B$ be a surjective flat morphism of varieties over a field $k$.
+For $g \in \mathbb{Z}_{\geq 0}$, we say that $\pi$ is a \emph{genus-$g$ fibration} if the generic fiber of $\pi$ is a geometrically integral curve of geometric genus $g$.
+We say that $\pi$ is an \emph{elliptic fibration} if it is a genus-$1$ fibration with smooth generic fiber and a section.
+If further $Y$ has dimension $2$, then we call $Y$ an \emph{elliptic surface over $B$}. \end{mydef}

-Before defining low-genus families, we first define transversal intersection and vertical/horizontal ramification of low-genus fibrations.

-\begin{mydef} Let $X$ be a variety over a field $k$ and let $C$ and $D$ be two divisors on $X$.
-We say that $C$ and $D$ \emph{intersect transversally} if the pullback of $C\cap D$ to the desingularization of $C$ contains a reduced point. \end{mydef}
+We recall that two curves $C$ and $D$ on a smooth surface $S$ are said to intersect {\em transversally} if they intersect transversally at all points, or equivalently, if the intersection scheme $C \cap D$ is reduced.
+In fact, for Theorem \ref{thm:1} we only need the weaker requirement of one reduced point in the intersection.

-\begin{mydef} Let $\pi\colon Y \rightarrow B$ be a low-genus fibration over a curve $B$ and $\psi: Z \rightarrow Y$ be a cover with branch divisor $D$.
-We say that $\psi$ is \emph{vertically ramified with respect to $\pi$} if $D$ is contained in a union of fibers of $\pi$ (i.e.\ $D$ is \emph{vertical} with respect to $\pi$) and \emph{horizontally ramified} otherwise. \end{mydef}
+\begin{mydef} Let $\pi\colon Y \rightarrow B$ be a genus-$g$ fibration over a base $B$ with $Y$ regular, and $\psi: Z \rightarrow Y$ be a cover with branch divisor $D$.
+We say that $\psi$ is \emph{vertically ramified with respect to $\pi$} if $D$ is contained in a union of fibers of $\pi$ (i.e.\ $D$ is \emph{vertical} with respect to $\pi$), and \emph{horizontally ramified} otherwise. \end{mydef}